 Economic and global financial market conditions can materially affect our financial performance.
 As described above, our principal sources of revenue are derived from activities in our Financial Advisory and Asset Management business segments.
 Our Financial Advisory revenues are primarily dependent on the successful completion of merger, acquisition, restructuring, capital raising or similar transactions, and our Asset Management revenues are primarily driven by the levels of assets under management ("AUM").
-Weak economic and global financial market conditions can result in a challenging business environment for M&A and capital-raising activity as well as our Asset Management business, but may provide opportunities for our restructuring business.
+Weak global economic and financial market conditions can result in a challenging business environment for M&A and capital-raising activity as well as our Asset Management business, but may provide opportunities for our restructuring business.

 While there remains a level of uncertainty in the markets, the global macroeconomic environment is improving as inflation continues to fall and expectations of further interest rate hikes are moderating.
 We believe that the M&A market is stabilizing, however that is yet to be reflected in M&A completions, which have remained low since transaction volume began to slow in the first quarter of 2022 and the pace of recovery will likely be slow.
-In the meantime, we are seeing increasing board and investor confidence, valuation gaps are narrowing and financing, while more expensive, is becoming more accessible.
+In the meantime, we are seeing regulatory headwinds reducing, valuation gaps narrowing and financing, while more expensive, is becoming more accessible.